How Trafigura lost $254 million on oil and gas hedges

 Because the short position was built on liquid instruments, the fair value losses belonged to the so-called level 1 accounting hierarchy - the strictest category that makes few assumptions.

-“Changes in these estimates may significantly impact the group’s future results,” said PwC, adding that it was still able to conclude that judgments were reasonable and free from bias.
+“Changes in these estimates may significantly impact the group’s future results,” said PwC, adding that it was still able to conclude that judgements were reasonable and free from bias.

 “Level 3 gives a lot of flexibility to commodity traders as in practice future prices are whatever the trader has decided they would be,” Iceberg’s Vagner said.